Mosques In Malaysia: A Guide Through To The Architectural Marvels Of Malaysia

 Photo: Ginson Lim / Wikimedia

 The state mosque of Penang is famous for its unique Western Modernist Architecture.
 It was designed by Efren Brindez Paz, who was inspired by the Cathedral of Brasilia, Brazil.
 The mosque is located in Georgetown.
 It can be recognised from a far distance thanks to its distinct golden pointed dome.
-Penang State Mosque is the perfect blend of Malay and western, Islamic and Christian architecture.
+Penang State Mosque is the perfect blend of Malay and western, Islamic and Christian architecture and visiting it is considered as one of the best things to do in Penang.

 7. Kampung Laut Mosque